zurie/LogicX-Push2/README.md

 * Full keybind support for Logic Pro (bind any key in Logic to anything on the PUSH2)

 #### Other Features
-* Play melodies and chords in a chromatic scale mode
 * Use classic 4x4 (and up to 8x8!) pad grid in the rhythm layout mode
 * Choose between channel aftertouch and polyphonic aftertouch
 * Use *accent* mode for fixed 127 velocity playing